revolunet/angular-google-analytics/README.md

 ```

 ### Advanced Settings / Custom Dimensions
-The `set` call allows for advanced configuration and definitions in univeral analytics only.
+The `set` call allows for advanced configuration and definitions in universal analytics only.
 This is a no-op when using classic analytics.
 ```js
   // Set the User Id
   Analytics.set('&uid', 1234);